-For each session in the programme, follow the protocols for warm-up, mobility, main session, cool-down and flexibility outlined earlier.
-Start at week one but if your training is slightly ahead, you can jump in at a later week.
-Simply check the week-by-week chart to see which week matches your current activity levels and then start at that point.
+For each session in the programmes, follow the protocols for warm up, mobility main session, cool down and flexibility outlined earlier.
+Completely new exercisers should start at week one but if you have been doing some training, you can jump in at a later week.
+Simply check the week-by-week chart to see which week best matches your current activity levels and then start at that point.

-There is flexibility within the programme for switching training sessions around during the week to fit in with your other commitments such as work, home, family etc. The key point is to ensure that your training is balanced each week, including flexibility, CV and rest.
+There is flexibility within the programme for switching training sessions around during the week to fit in with your other commitments such as work, home, family etc. The key point is to ensure that your training is balanced each week, including flexibility, CV (running) and rest.